 A Miniport driver is an add-on to a class driver that supports miniport

 drivers.
 It is used so the miniport driver does not have to implement all of

 the functions required of a driver for that class.
 The class driver provides

 the basic class functionality for the miniport driver.

 A class driver is a driver that supports a group of devices of common functionality, such as all HID devices or all network devices.

-Windows 7/Vista/Server 2008/Server 2003/XP/2000/NT 4.0 provide several driver classes (called ports) that handle the common functionality of their class.
+The Windows XP and higher operating systems provide several driver classes (called ports) that handle the common functionality of their class.
 It is then up to the user to add only the functionality that has to do with the inner workings of the specific hardware.
 The NDIS miniport driver is one example of such a driver.
-The NDIS miniport framework is used to create network drivers that hook up to NT's communication stacks, and are therefore accessible to common communication calls used by applications.
-The Windows NT kernel provides drivers for the various communication stacks and other code that is common to communication cards.
+The NDIS miniport framework is used to create network drivers that hook up to Windows's communication stacks, and are therefore accessible to common communication calls used by applications.
+The Windows kernel provides drivers for the various communication stacks and other code that is common to communication cards.
 Due to the NDIS framework, the network card developer does not have to write all of this code, only the code that is specific to the network card he is developing.